Home/Beverages/Unsweetened Pu-erh Tea

 Instructions

 1. 1.
-Blend the brewed pu-erh tea, banana, spinach, and almond milk until smooth.
+Blend the brewed Pu-erh tea, banana, spinach, almond milk, and chia seeds until smooth.

 2. 2.
-Pour the smoothie into a bowl and top with granola, chia seeds, and fresh berries.
+Pour the smoothie into a bowl and arrange the toppings of sliced kiwi, berries, and granola on top.

 3. 3.
-Enjoy immediately as a refreshing breakfast or snack.
+Serve immediately for a refreshing breakfast or snack.

 Ingredients